 Job Support Scheme

 On 24 September 2020, Chancellor Rishi Sunak announced the replacement to the Coronavirus Job Retention Scheme that is scheduled to end on 31 October 2020.
-Much detail is still to be released but what do we know for now?
+An extension and changes announced on 9 October and 22 October respectively have changed some important aspects of the scheme.

-The Job Support Scheme (JSS), starting on 1 November 2020, will operate for six months:
+The Job Support Scheme (JSS), starting on 1 December 2020, will operate for six months and there are now 2 distinct types of JSS:

-- It will be available for businesses with staff working at least one-third of their normal hours.
+- JSS Open will be available for businesses with staff working at least 20% of their normal hours.

-1. Are there restrictions on which businesses the scheme is available for?
+1. Are there restrictions on which businesses the schemes are available for?

-Yes, the scheme is open to all SMEs, but large businesses will have to meet a financial assessment test, where turnover is lower now than before experiencing difficulties from COVID-19.
+Yes, the scheme are open to all SMEs, but large businesses will have to undertake a Financial Impact Test, where turnover is lower now than before experiencing difficulties from COVID-19.
 Find out more.

 The extension of the scheme does not cover businesses who are required to close as a result of specific workplace outbreaks.